 The only supported integrators are "md", "sd", and "bd".

 The only supported settings for the "constraints" options are "none", "hbonds", or "all-bonds".
-Constraints are always enforced with SHAKE; the "constraint_algorithm" option is ignored.

-The only supported "coulombtype" is "Reaction-Field".
+The only supported settings for "coulombtype" are "Reaction-Field", "Ewald", and "PME".
 If you specify any other value, then no cut-offs will be applied.